Here's your A-Z of useful information for living in University Halls!

 Please note at any stage, any tampering or damaging of fire equipment maybe subject to police action.

-Fire alarm testing take place in the Halls of residence to ensure our students become familar with the assembly points and how to respond in fire incident.
+Fire alarm testing take place in the Halls of residence to ensure our students become familiar with the assembly points and how to respond in fire incident.

 Below are the time the tests take place: